-Like any position with a responsibility for handling money, the treasurer is expected to be transparent and honest in their dealings with as a representative of the club.
-Good record keeping is essential and while a background in finance or accounting is not imperative for this role, it is preferable to have someone who is experienced in managing accounts.
-This role is often filled by small business owners, accountants and other professional people who manage money in their professional roles (e.g. bank officials).
+Like any position with responsibility for handling money, the treasurer is expected to be transparent and honest in their dealings as a representative of the club.
+Good record-keeping is essential and while a background in finance or accounting is not imperative for this role, it is preferable to have someone who is experienced in managing accounts.
+This role is often filled by small business owners, accountants, and other professional people who manage money in their professional roles (e.g. bank officials).

 What are the duties of the Club Treasurer?